Disclaimer

 For property investors facing loan affordability issues, specialist finance may be able to offer reprieve.
 When we assess a claim, we look at the claimants’ wider circumstances.
 Rather than solely focus on their income.

 Often, bridging finance is secured against property itself.
-Meaning your income in relation to the property’s value may not hinder your eligibility.
-We focus primarily on your exit strategy, and the long-term prospects of the investment.
+Meaning a borrower’s income in relation to the property’s value may not hinder their eligibility.
+We focus primarily on the exit strategy, and the long-term prospects of the investment.

 But, we have never stopped lending since our founding.
 We’re able to support investors in good times and bad.
 Even to those who may have missed payments, CCJs, or even bankruptcies on their records.